repodiac/german_transliterate/README.md

 ## Version History

+* `0.1.1` - added command-line interface for default usage (no phoneme encoding and experimental stuff left out)
 * `release 0.1` - initial release of the software, still a lot of `ToDo`s and some more experimental features (see documentation); also exception handling could be improved

 # Installation/Setup